-- Level 1: Quoted prices in active markets for identical assets or liabilities.
-These include, but are not limited to, cash and cash equivalents, common and preferred stocks, and mutual funds: - Level 2: Inputs that are derived principally from or corroborated by observable market data.
+- Level 2: Inputs that are derived principally from or corroborated by observable market data.

 These include but are not limited to government agency issues, corporate bonds and municipal securities; - Level 3: Inputs that are unobservable and significant to the overall fair value measurement.
 These include but are not limited to non-public common stocks.